4 Major Health Information Technology Benefits

 1. More health data, plus an improved ability to analyze and apply that data

 As our white paper explains further, healthcare data is accumulating faster than ever before.
-EHRs were created in part to address and corral this huge amount of data, which has only grown with the advent of imaging data, wearables, commercial genetic testing, and more.
+EHRs were created in part to address and corral this huge amount of data, which has only grown with the advent of imaging data, commercial genetic testing, and more.

 EHRs also have the potential to create useful repositories, such as for immunization histories, that authorized users can access for analysis and public health concerns.
 For example, Maine company HealthInfoNet offers an exchange that links medical information from separate health care sites to a single record.
 Of course, all providers and EHR creators work to make sure that such repositories—and EHR databases overall—are secure so that private data stays private.